 Prior to the Genesis Energy Falcon becoming a permanent reef, all equipment, material, waste, tanks, quarters, main deck, and production decks were safely removed from the rig and taken to shore for recycling, reuse or appropriate disposal.
 The lower portion of the rig was left in place and the upper structure was separated 90 feet below the water’s surface, then relocated under the water next to the existing base.
 Now, with the two rig structures side-by-side, the amount of space for natural habitat has increased allowing it to further grow and thrive.

-In 2019, our Marine Transportation Business Segment was recognized by the Department of Commerce’s Office of National Marine Sanctuaries and the International Fund for Animal Welfare for our efforts to protect the North Atlantic right whale through our commitment to speed restrictions in seasonal management areas in the Stellwagen Bank National Marine Sanctuary.
+Our Marine Transportation Business Segment has been recognized by the Department of Commerce’s Office of National Marine Sanctuaries and the International Fund for Animal Welfare for our efforts to protect the North Atlantic right whale through our commitment to speed restrictions in seasonal management areas in the Stellwagen Bank National Marine Sanctuary.
 The Right Whale Corporate Responsibility Program “showcases deserving companies that demonstrate a commitment to right whale conservation and protection.”
 According to the Office of National Marine Sanctuaries, receipt of this certificate “demonstrates successful commitment” to the United Nations SDG 14.